YottaDB/YDBDoc/GTMAdminOps/encryption.rst

     Snapshot file name
    DSE> exit

-   GTM>halt
+   YDB>halt
    $

-Phil calls Helen with the hash, texts her mobile, or sends e-mail.
+Phil calls Helen with the hash, texts her phone, or sends her an e-mail.
 Helen ensures that the hash of the key she generated matches the hash of the database file created by Phil, and communicates her approval to Phil.
 Phil can now use the database.
 Either Phil or Helen can provide the key to other users who are authorized to access the database and with whom they have securely exchanged keys.

 .. parsed-literal::
    helen$ $gtm_dist/plugin/gtmcrypt/gen_sym_hash.sh helen_cust_dat.txt
    Passphrase for keyring:gpg: encrypted with 2048-bit RSA key, ID A2E8A8E8, created 2010-05-07"
-   Helen Keymaster <helen@gt.m>"178E55E32DAD6BFF761BF917412EF31904C...
+   Helen Keymaster <helen@yottadb>"178E55E32DAD6BFF761BF917412EF31904C...
    helen$

 The encrypted database file cust.dat is now ready for use.
 That file, all journal files, backups, and binary extracts will all have the same symmetric encryption cipher and key, which means that software libraries that provide that cipher and copies of the key (encrypted with the public keys of all those who are authorized to access them) must be retained as long as there may be any need to access data in that database file, its journal files, extracts and backups.